pip-webui/pip-webui-tasks/README.md

 ## <a name="usage"></a> Usage

 Using standard build tasks in your projects is pretty easy.
-There are only 3 simple steps you need to do
+There are only 3 simple steps you need to take:

 ###<a name="step_1"></a> Step 1.
 Add dependency to pip-webui-tasks in your package.json file